-- 1. Assign a Distinguished overall flag to each teacher: - a.
-DISTINGUISHED OVERALL, if the teacher's overall rating was Distinguished. - b.
-NOT DISTINGUISHED OVERALL, if the teacher's overall rating was either Failing, Needs Improvement, or Proficient. - 2.
+- 1. Assign a Distinguished Overall flag to each teacher: - a.
+DISTINGUISHED OVERALL, if the teacher's overall observation rating was Distinguished. - b.
+NOT DISTINGUISHED OVERALL, if the teacher's overall observation rating was either Failing, Needs Improvement, or Proficient. - 2.
 Assign a Distinguished in Instruction flag to each teacher: - a.
-DISTINGUISHED IN INSTRUCTION, if the teacher's rating in the Instruction domain was Distinguished.
+DISTINGUISHED IN INSTRUCTION, if the teacher's observation rating in the Instruction domain was Distinguished. - b.
+NOT DISTINGUISHED IN INSTRUCTION, if the teacher's observation rating in the Instruction domain was either Failing, Needs Improvement, or Proficient. - 3.
+Calculate the educator effectiveness rating metrics as follows:

-- b.
-NOT DISTINGUISHED IN INSTRUCTION, if the teacher's rating in the Instruction domain was either Failing, Needs Improvement, or Proficient. - 3.
-Calculate the educator effectiveness rating metrics as follows: - a.
-PERCENT DISTINGUISHED OVERALL: Total number of teachers who were Distinguished overall (1a) divided by the total number of teachers with observation scores (1a + 1b) - b.
-PERCENT DISTINGUISHED IN INSTRUCTION: Total number of teachers who were distinguished in Instruction (2a) divided by the total number of teachers with observation scores (2a + 2b) - 4.
+- a.
+PERCENT DISTINGUISHED OVERALL: Total number of teachers who had an observation rating of Distinguished overall (1a) divided by the total number of teachers with observation scores (1a + 1b) - b.
+PERCENT DISTINGUISHED IN INSTRUCTION: Total number of teachers who had an observation rating of Distinguished in Instruction (2a) divided by the total number of teachers with observation scores (2a + 2b) - 4.
 Assign an exception code as appropriate: - a.
 NOT APPLICABLE, for all charter schools.